Deltares/hydromt_sfincs/docs/user_guide/sfincs_build_update.rst

     rotated: True               # allow a rotated grid

   setup_dep:
-    datasets_dep:
+    elevation_sets:
-    - elevtn: merit_hydro       # 1st elevation dataset
+    - elevation: merit_hydro       # 1st elevation dataset
       zmin: 0.001               # only use where values > 0.001
-    - elevtn: gebco             # 2nd eleveation dataset (to be merged with the first)
+    - elevation: gebco             # 2nd eleveation dataset (to be merged with the first)

   setup_mask_active:
     mask: data//region.geojson  # Note that this is local data and only valid for this example